bbauska/UofM-Inter-with-JavaScript/README.md

   width="40%;" />
 </p>

-But typically, that&#39;s not really what we call interactivity when we&#39;re talking about true web design because these new elements and the pseudo classes can only go so far.
-They tend to be temporary changes.
+<p>But typically, that&#39;s not really what we call interactivity when we&#39;re
+talking about true web design because these new elements and the pseudo classes can only go so far.
+They tend to be temporary changes.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 25. what can javascript do?
 (17) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">